VWO Platform

 Using behavioral targeting and visitor segments to create relevant copy and landing pages

-A surefire way for increasing conversions with a relevant landing page is through behavioral targeting and segmentation.
-Factors such as a user’s browser, how they landed on your page and even their screen resolution can tell you a lot about the user and this information can be used to customize their experience.
+A surefire way to increase conversions with a relevant landing page is through behavioral targeting and segmentation.
+Factors such as a user’s browser, how they landed on your page, and even their screen resolution can tell you a lot about the user and this information can be used to customize their experience.

-Targeting based on factors like geography, demographics can also be used in conjunction with Behavioral Targeting.
+Targeting based on factors like geography, and demographics can also be used in conjunction with Behavioral Targeting.

 Using this information, you can then laser focus your copy to target a common group of visitors that share similar interests and likes.
 You can even orient your copy to successfully satisfy the needs and wants, regardless of the customer’s position in the buying cycle.